-This course is a radical and exciting departure from the GCSE specification.
-Far higher levels of independent study and research skills are required.
-A more rigorous approach to grammar is a prerequisite to achieving true mastery of the language.
-Students are strongly advised to read German newspapers as well as visiting German speaking countries are encouraged.
+This course is a radical and exciting departure from the GCSE with more independent study and research and a more rigorous approach to grammar.
+Reading of German newspapers and visiting German speaking countries are encouraged.
 There are four main themes: